 Almost every article written about the Oil and Gas (O&G) industry claims we may not see $100-per barrel oil for years, if at all.
 Combine this uncertainty in price with downstream O&G companies (those who process, sell, and distribute oil-based products) who no longer benefit from just competitive prices alone and have to compete for customers who are increasingly searching for an enhanced digital experience.
-It’s easy to see why the O&G industry is ready to adopt IoT.
+These issues go a long way toward promoting the adoption of these IoT applications in the oil and gas industry.

 According to McKinsey, IoT has a total potential economic impact of $3.9T to $11.1T by the year 2025.
 With a potential economic impact of $930B from mining and O&G companies within the next ten years, it’s no surprise that the O&G industry is interested in leveraging IoT.